-The big risk to widespread proxy voting is that a quorum could be determined prior to the meeting which PREVENTS ALL homeowner questions and discussion.
+The big risk to widespread proxy voting is that a membership quorum could be determined prior to the meeting which PREVENTS ALL homeowner questions and discussion.

-First a recap:
+First, a recap:

 - "A "Certificate of Appointment of Voting Representative" is essentially an unlimited power of attorney to vote for you to "express all approvals that such owners may be entitled to cast or express at all meetings" indefinitely.
+It has specific purposes for homes held by corporations, trusts, etc. Check with an attorney if you think you need it.

-How Might Proxies be misused to Avoid Discussion?
+How Might Proxies be Misused to Avoid Discussion?*

 1. Obtaining Just Enough Proxies to Reach Quorum

-Risk: The meeting is "valid" on paper, but few homeowners are present to challenge or even understand what's being voted on.
 Could this be what happened at the August 27 meeting regarding the $11M loan authorization?
 Recall that members could not ask questions before the board voted on the authorization as the first agenda item.
 That agenda order entirely eliminated the member participation portion and the vote became a "done deal" before the meeting even began.
 (This appears to have been possible because the proxies received constituted a quorum and the association managers were reportedly seen counting the proxies in advance of the meeting's resident counters so the count was known in advance.)

 2. Discouraging Attendance

 Risk: At the August 27 meeting, attendees sat around for almost an hour when the counting continued but notice that no questions were allowed.
-After that expeirence, we wouldn't be suprised if members stopped attending meetings.
+After that experience, we wouldn't be suprised if members stopped attending meetings.

 3. Rushing or Restructuring the meeting agenda.